romanzolotarev/chuck/README.md

 ## DIY

-This app has been written with zero boilerplates.
+This app has been written with almost zero boilerplates.
 If you want to try it yourself to write it from scratch create new React app and checkout my initial commit.

 	echo '{